Finding the Right Tri Fit: Top Ten Tips

 My last tip, and probably the most important one, is to keep the fun in it!

 Finding a position on the bike that allows you to go fast and still be comfortable will provide you with the largest amount of fun and enjoyment while out on the road.
 Being able to feel good when riding the local roads with your friends gives a sense of satisfaction that can’t be described.
 Give yourself the best chance of putting a huge smile on your face – mile after mile!

-Hans Christian Tungesvik is a Norwegian professional triathlete and winner of the 2019 XTRI World Championship.
-He has set his sights on qualifying for Kona 2020, which would make him the first Norwegian pro triathlete to do so.
+Hans Christian Tungesvik is a Norwegian professional triathlete and winner of the 2021 World Triathlon Winter Championships in Naturlandia.
+He has set his sights on qualifying for Kona 2021.